New York Met Opera proposes federal mediators in bitter labor dispute

 The Met Orchestra has publicly denigrated the new productions brought in under Gelb and lambasted what they called his “failed management and lack of artistic vision.”

-The union compiled a tally of reviews of new productions since Gelb took over in 2006, suggesting critics had generally disliked them.
-The Met says new productions under Gelb have garnered the same mix of praise and brickbats as his predecessors.
+The union put together a tally of reviews of new productions since Gelb took over in 2006, suggesting that critics had generally disliked them.
+The Met says new productions under Gelb have received the same mix of praise and brickbats as his predecessors.